readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Rauchen verboten!
 (No smoking!)

-To conclude today’s class on the German imperative I would like to share this quote by Abraham Joshua Heschel.
-He had a lovely explanation of the imperative.
-He said:
+To conclude today’s class on the German imperative, we would like to share this quote by Abraham Joshua Heschel.
+He had a lovely explanation of the imperative:

 “I have one talent, and that is the capacity to be tremendously surprised, surprised at life, at ideas.
-This is to be the supreme Hasidic imperative.
+This is, to me, the supreme Hasidic imperative.
 Don’t be old.
 Don’t be stale.”